Last updated: 17 December 2024

 2017

-ILGA’s 2017 State-Sponsored Homophobia report indicated that Sharia judges have ordered the execution of numerous men and women for same-sex intimacy and that LGBT people have been subjected to violence by both police and local militias.
+ILGA’s 2017 State-Sponsored Homophobia Report indicated that Sharia judges have ordered the execution of numerous men and women for same-sex intimacy and that LGBT people have been subjected to violence by both police and local militias.
 LGBT people have also been targeted in ISIS-held areas in Northern Iraq.

 Discrimination and Violence